 If you are on O'ahu and want to adopt a SHARE SEEDS station we will

 provide one without charge.
 Ideally, adoption is forever or at least a

 year.
-Adoptive organizations also agree to periodically ink the stamp
+Adoptive organizations also agree to periodically sharpen the pencils, restock the recycled envelops,

 and send EIP photos of the stations in action.